Florida State Road 552

 State Road 552 (SR 552), signed east-west, is part of Curry Ford Road in eastern Orlando.

 Route description

+Curry Ford Road begins at South Ferncreek Avenue, as a straight west-to-east two-lane Orlando city street paved with brick.
+The brick surface ends just before the intersection with Francis Avenue, and later gains the designation of State Road 552 at the intersection with SR 15.
+SR 552 and Curry Ford Road continue their straight eastbound trajectory until the intersection with Bahia Avenue, when it curves to the southeast just before the intersection with SR 436.

-SR 552's western terminus is at SR 15 in Orlando and its eastern terminus is at SR 551 near Azalea Park.
+SR 552's eastern terminus is at SR 551 near Azalea Park.
+However, Curry Ford Road continues to run relatively eastward towards Florida State Road 417 at Exit 30 and finally terminates at South Alafaya Trail in Alafaya.

 History

 SR 552 was originally SR 526A; it was renumbered in the mid-1980s.

 SR 526A at one time stretched west to Briercliff Drive; this had been part of SR 15 even earlier.

 Curry Ford Road east of Goldenrod Road was once part of SR 425, but was probably never part of SR 526A.